-3330 Data Communications and Networking
+CSIS 3330 Data Communications and Networking

 A survey of various methodologies and techniques utilized in interfacing data communication systems within the business environment, along with the consideration of issues related to the management of these systems.
 Introduction to computer-based communications and networks: underlying concepts, basic hardware components and operating systems, network architectures and protocols, data integrity and security, message routing, network management.
-Prerequisite: CS 2345.
-(Offered fall semester; odd years)
+Prerequisite: A grade of C or better in CSIS 2345.

-3360 User Interface Design
+CSIS 3360 User Interface Design

 Introduction to the design, implementation and evaluation of human-computer interfaces with emphasis on user-centered design and graphical user interfaces (GUI).
 Stresses the importance and necessity of effective user interface design.
-Prerequisite: CS 2305, CSIS 2376.
-(Offered every spring semester)
+Prerequisite: A grade of C or better in CSIS 2306

-4330 Database Design and Implementation
+CSIS 4330 Database Design and Implementation

 Conceptual database design using the entity-relationship model; null values and spurious tuples; functional dependencies and algorithms for relational database design.
 Implementation of relational databases.
-Prerequisite: CS 3350, CS 3388.
-(Offered every fall semester)
+Prerequisite: A grade of C or better in CS 3350.

-4360 Software Engineering
+CSIS 4360 Software Engineering

 Designed to support introductory subject matter of special interest in software engineering.
 Integration of software systems development concepts: project management, analysis, design, and implementation with telecommunications, database design, programming, testing and system integration issues.
 Development of software systems from concept to completion through individual and team effort.
-Prerequisite: CS 3388.
-(Offered spring semester; odd years)
+Prerequisite: CS 3389.

-4365 Project Management for Software Development
+CSIS 4365Project Management for Software Development

 Planning and managing successful software development projects.
 Skills for tracking and controlling project deliverables.
 Prerequisite: CSIS 4360.
-(Offered spring semester; even years)

-4380 Internship / Project in Computer and Information Science
+CSIS 4380 Internship / Project in Computer and Information Science

 Supervised work experience in the field of computer and information science.
 Students planning to take this course need to consult with their advisor so they can be appropriately placed in an internship or assigned a project in the department.
 Prerequisite: Senior status in CSIS and permission of instructor.
-(Offered every spring semester)

-4390 Seminar in Computer and Information Science
+CSIS 4390 Seminar in Computer and Information Science

 An overview of current trends in computer and information science.
 A forum for discussion and presentation of current issues in computer and information science.
 Prerequisite: Senior status in CSIS and permission of instructor.
-(Offered spring semester; even years)